-Other pain-relieving techniques may be tried if the pain becomes chronic (persistent).
+Other pain-relieving techniques may be tried if the pain becomes persistent (chronic).
 Chronic neck pain is also sometimes associated with anxiety and depression which may also need to be treated.

 What is the outlook (prognosis) after a whiplash neck sprain?

-This will depend on the severity of the sprain, but the outlook is good in most cases.
+This will depend on the severity of the sprain but the outlook is very good in most cases.
 Symptoms often begin to improve after a few days.
 Most people make a full recovery within a few weeks.
 However, in a small number of people, some symptoms persist long-term.

 Can whiplash neck sprains be prevented?